ROBOTIS-GIT/emanual/docs/en/software/embedded_sdk/embedded_c_cm530.md

 ## [Getting Started](#getting-started)

 **NOTE** : If an error occurs during installation in Windows 8.1.10, click HERE.
-Once downloading and unzipping are completed, copy the files to C:￦WinARM￦utils￦bin.
+Once downloading and unzipping are completed, copy the files to C:\WinARM\utils\bin.
 (You can replace the existing file.)
 (EX error :/usr/bin/sh: fork: Resource temporarily unavailable)
 {: .notice}

 ### [Install JRE](#install-jre)